 In Japan and amongst the world, the almost-franchise killer was Mobile Suit Gundam AGE.
 Stylistically, it was attacked for appearing to be a "kiddie" version of Gundam, but the series was actually one of the darkest in Gundam canon, with the series being introduced during a violent invasion attack, featuring a Villain Protagonist, and the first major antagonist being a seven-year-old.
 During much of the series, it was criticized as being the Cliché Storm of Gundam, drawing forth all the various tropes and themes that were utilized in the other installments to fill out the story.
 The overall reaction and viewership decline of the series resulted in Gundam being kicked off of the Tokyo Broadcasting System, where it had been part of the lineup for years.
 It would have killed off the franchise if not for the release of Gundam Build Fighters, which made up for the countless flak it received.

 After the first season aired, The Melancholy of Haruhi Suzumiya was the hottest otaku property around.
 Fans clamoured for a sequel for years.
 Then the sequels finally happened... three years later, in 2009/2010 with a second seasonnote Which included "Endless Eight."
 Eight episodes of the same events happening over and over again, wasting over half the series' content on the non-events of a short, 1-chapter story from the light novels.
 This really didn't help the franchise's reputation. and the well-received Disappearance movie.
 What little did anyone know at the time is that during those three years and counting were planted the roots of death: A Schedule Slip of the light novels since 2007 and still going, Kyoto Animation realizing that self-owned IPs would be economically more profitable for them in the long run than animating Kadokawa's IPs (of which Haruhi is one) and the demotion of Atsushi Ito, the man at Kadokawa who primarily pushed for Haruhi in anime form, all coalesced into no person being left around to champion for Haruhi, and so the series died a slow and painful death out of inactivity; nowadays, it's only the hardcore fans left wanting a third season.
-It's also telling that out of all the major properties for which Bandai Entertainment still had licenses at the time it left the North American anime market, Haruhi is the only one of them whose license has yet to be picked up by another company.
+It's also telling that out of all the major properties for which Bandai Entertainment still had licenses at the time it left the North American anime market, Haruhi is the last to have its license picked up by another company.
 Even the first anime adaptation to be greenlit in years is an adaptation of one of itsspinoffs.

 Shugo Chara!'s third season, Party! bombed so badly that it prevented the rest of the manga from getting adapted, and may have even had a hand in the manga itself's abrupt demise.